frankmullenger/silverstripe-payment-cheque/README.md

       'USD' : 'United Statues Dollar'
 ```

-* Remember to ?flush=1 after changes to the config YAML files
+Remember to ?flush=1 after changes to the config YAML files.